top of page

 These are the people I've been teaching and coaching and who have helped me create my Express YourSelf coaching method.

-โžก๏ธ In Part 2, Iโ€™ll share what began to shift for Marc, after just a couple of sessions!
+โžก๏ธ In Part 2, Iโ€™ll share what began to shift for Christophe, after just a couple of sessions!

 ย